 What Causes Facet Syndrome?

-Facet syndrome can occur anywhere in the spine.
-This syndrome develops in the facet joints located between each vertebra.
-Under normal conditions, these joints are in constant motion providing the spine with both the stability and flexibility needed to move our bodies.
-Did you know, our joint surfaces are lined with cartilage allowing them to glide easily over each other?
-So, as we age, the cartilage gradually deteriorates, and growths called “bone spurs” develop.
-As a result, this increased friction between your spinal bones leads to tenderness, swelling, stiffness and pain.
+Facet syndrome can happen anywhere in your spine.
+This syndrome develops in the facet joints between each vertebra.
+Under normal conditions, these joints are in continuous motion giving the spine both flexibility and stability for every day movements.
+Did you know that our joint surfaces are lined with cartilage allowing them to move easily over each other?
+So, as we get older, the cartilage gradually deteriorates, and growths called “bone spurs” develop.
+As a result, this increased friction between your spinal bones leads to swelling, tenderness, pain and stiffness.
 Although, in many patients, arthritis is believed to be the result of aging, traumatic injuries and overuse speed up this degenerative process.

 What Are the Risk Factors for Facet Syndrome?

-When a joint is damaged through normal deterioration, injury, or repetitive trauma, the joint will become swollen, painful, and stiff.
+When a joint is damaged through injury, natural deterioration, or repetitive trauma, the joint will become stiff, swollen and painful.
 Although, you may experience inflammation, it is typically temporary.
-However, in arthritic joints, it may cause long-lasting or permanent disability.
+However, in arthritic joints, it may cause long-term pain or permanent disability.
 Below are additional risk factors: